 I use butters in my Almond Butter Truffles and I soon hope to post a Cookie Dough Truffle that we love !!!

-But until you've made your own Homemade Nut Butter (whether it's almond, pecan, or any of those other butters), you really haven't tasted anything yet.
+But until you've made your own Homemade Nut or Seed Butter (whether it's almond, pecan, pumpkin seed butter or any of those other butters), you don't know what you're missing.

 The store bought butters are a fortune.
 And not a small one.
 It's horrid.

 So do yourself a favor.
 For flavor and frugality.

 Learn how to make homemade nut butter--you'll thank me.